 Chances and Further Developments

 For us as researchers and for many commercial enterprises, Wikipedia also has become an invaluable source of information.
-The DBpedia is the ‘semantic web version’ of Wikipedia, providing information from Wikipedia articles in a machine readable and machine understandable way, which also is the basis for further knowledge engineering .
+The DBpedia is the ‘semantic web version’ of Wikipedia, providing information from Wikipedia articles in a machine readable and machine understandable way, which serves as the basis for further knowledge engineering .
 The knowledge available in DBpedia is used in our research to better understand search queries, to categorize information, to determine the importance of facts, to support question answering, to enable explainable AI, to determine and judge contextual knowledge, and finally to enable an exploratory search experience that you can experience also in this blog, the SciHi Blog.

 References and Further Reading: